Thursday, May 26, 2022 / by Brian Armstrong

 With the low mortgage rates over the last couple of years, we saw an immense number of transactions and demand that far outpaced supply.
 Multiple offers on homes drove sold prices well over the original asking price, so where does that leave us today?
 Inflation is higher, borrowing money from financial institutions has become more costly, and some buyers are indicating that they may pause their search.
 In part, the slowing of home sales shows that the response to the rise in interest rates works, but the downside is that many people looking to buy or sell may have challenges ahead.
 Keep in mind that homes will still be bought and sold, but we won't have the steady growth market that we have seen for the past decade.

-Most of the above information is a general outlook of the nation, but much of which will impact Vermont the same way.
+Most of the above information is a general outlook of the nation, but much of it will impact Vermont the same way.
 Luckily for those of us in (or soon to be in) The Green Mountain State can rest easy knowing that Vermont doesn't typically see the peaks or valleys of significant economic changes.
 Vermont has some strict policies on the state's housing industry that helps buffer drastic market adjustments.
 While this can limit the potential upside from a booming economy, we also generally get a reprieve from market downturns.

 If you have more questions about your home's market value or your current purchasing options, please reach out to us at 802-735-2167 or send an email to firstname.lastname@example.org